CIA transnational anti-crime and anti-drug activities: Possible effects on Iran

 Beehner said "Tehran also has spent millions of dollars and deployed thousands of troops to secure its porous 1,000-mile border with Afghanistan and Pakistan ... a few hundred Iranian drug police die each year in battles with smugglers.
 Referring to the head of the UNODC office in Iran, Roberto Arbitrio, Beehner quoted Arbitrio in an interview with The Times.
 "You have drug groups like guerrilla forces, [who] ... shoot with rocket launchers, heavy machine guns, and Kalashnikovs."

 A second-phase strategy came under President Mohammad Khatami, focused more on prevention and treatment.
 Drug traffic is considered a security problem, and much of it is associated with Baluchi tribesmen, who recognize traditional tribal rather than national borders.
 Current (2007) reports cite Iranian concern with ethnic guerillas on the borders, possibly supported by the CIA.

 Iranian drug strategy changed again under President Mahmoud Ahmadinejad, who took office in 2005.
 Iran's drug policy has been reconsidered and shifted back toward supply interdiction and boosting border security.
 It is unclear if this is connected to more wide-ranging concerns with border security, perhaps in relation to Baluchi guerillas in Iran.

-Samii's 2003 paper described Iran's "primary approach to the narcotics threat [as] interdiction.Iran shares a 936 kilometer border with Afghanistan and a 909 kilometer border with Pakistan, and the terrain in the two eastern provinces—Sistan va Baluchistan and Khorasan—is very rough.
+Samii's 2003 paper described Iran's "primary approach to the narcotics threat [as] interdiction.Iran shares a 936 kilometer border with Afghanistan and a 909 kilometer border with Pakistan, and the terrain in the two eastern provinces—Sistan va Baluchestan and Khorasan—is very rough.
 The Iranian government has set up static defenses along this border.
-This includes concrete dams, berms, trenches, and minefields ...
+This includes concrete dams, berms, trenches, and minefields...